andrewhubbs/json-to-csv/README.md

 Inspired by http://konklone.io/json/.

 ## TODO
+* More readme stuff
+* Maybe add a license, all of the cool kids are doing it
-Allow string conversion without file IO.
+* Allow string conversion without file IO.